excelsior-oss/excelsior-jet-samples/objects-avalanche/README.md

 Excelsior JET 14+.
 Build/run/package scripts provided for Windows and \*ix.**

-This benchmark models an application that runs many worker threads in parallel, with each thread allocating a short-lived object on the heap.
+This benchmark models an application that runs many worker threads in parallel, with each thread repeatedly allocating short-lived objects on the heap.

+You can find our own results [here](https://www.excelsiorjet.com/memory-manager-scalability).

 ## Building And Running